wandevs/wandevs.org/docs/ethereum-inbound-revoke.md

 If the locked funds are not redeemed by a certain amount of time, then the cross-chain transaction changes to a state of `Revoked` within the smart contracts.
-Once it changes to `Revoked`, the funds can no loger be redeemed by the receiver, but instead must be revoked by the sender.
+Once it changes to `Revoked`, the funds can no longer be redeemed by the receiver, but instead must be revoked by the sender.

 The amount of time before the cross-chain transaction expires is defined by the